bootstrapworld/data-management/architecture.md

 org-babel.

-<a id="org2f4ff0f"></a>

-### What am I doing?

-<a id="org0381a14"></a>
+<a id="org7d1b051"></a>

 ## Bootstrap

-Bootstrap develops curriculum and facilitates training for professional educators and the organizations that support.
+Bootstrap develops curriculum and facilitates training for professional educators and the organizations that support them.
 Bootstrap delivers pedagogical strategies to participant educators through in-person or virtual learning sessions.
 Bootstrap seeks to support teacher from novice learners until they can confidently implement Bootstrap curriculum in their classrooms.

-<a id="org38aeede"></a>

-## Products and Services

-Bootstrap develops curriculum for k-12 classrooms and trains teachers to use it with their students.
-Bootstrap trainings prepare teachers to deliver the curriculum such that their students can demonstrate certain skills.
+Bootstrap trainings prepare teachers to deliver the curriculum such that their students can demonstrate certain skills evidenced through the curriculum's learning products.

-Bootstrap has some activities that can be accessed by the student directly.
-However, the primary market for Bootstrap products and services is the teacher student classroom where one teacher will typically work with a groups of fifteen to thirty students.
+Some of Bootstrap's activities can be accessed by the student directly.
+However, the primary market for Bootstrap products and services is the teacher-student classroom where one teacher will typically work with a groups of fifteen to thirty students.
+Bootstrap students are typically 10 to 17 years old.

 Classrooms vary widely across the United States, and if we consider international usage, there are many possibilities for the classroom